danielhstahl/LETon/README.md

 ### Design principles

-Human readable YAML to define data "objects".
+Human readable YAML to define entities which are represented by data.
 This should be created in a "whiteboarding" session with the appropriate stakeholders.

 ### Architecture